janishutz/libreevent/notes.md

-# Account view:

 - Load all orders of customer from db when selecting tickets and save to memory to check if ticket count has been exceeded or not.

+- load all available start page templates with dir crawler

 - fix ticket counting
+- Seat numbering!!

 - Update files to import when deploying for included json files instead of secret.json files

 - Fix text field overflow (text too big for box)
 - Other optimization for seat plan editor

-- Seat numbering!!

 - FUTURE: Implement Permission system